Needing to terminate a contract early is one of the most common reasons for which people seek legal help and advice.

-(Low-value claims are cases in which there is enough money at stake that you don't want to leave it on the table, but not enough money that you can justify hiring a high-powered attorney and shelling out thousands of dollars.
-This is the niche that Veeto fills, for hundreds of contract types; Veeto can help where lawyers can't because our costs--and therefore, prices--are much cheaper than the traditional law firm business model.)
+Low-value claims are cases in which there is enough money at stake that you don't want to leave it on the table, but not enough money that you can justify shelling out thousands of dollars to hire an attorney.

-On this topic, there are a variety of legal services and sources of legal information, including lawyers and non-lawyer services (software, marketplaces, apps).
-More recently, a great deal of information has become available on various blogs, forums, and media publications.
+On this topic, there are a variety of legal services and sources of legal information, including lawyers and non-lawyer services (software, marketplaces, apps)--and nowadays, a great deal of information has also become available on various blogs, forums, and media publications.
 For example, a recent Google search for the query terminate contract early returned 26 million results!

 Sample of the kind of results such a search returns.
 "Ah, so you're saying I should look for a termination clause.
 Thanks a heap."

-Yet that's exactly what most the "How To Get Out of a Contract Early" articles offer.
 Why is generic advice useless for legal problems?
-Because you don't get to learn by trial and error, and for that reason, you need to have a high degree of certainty that the advice you are following will lead you to the desired outcome--because if it does not, there is usually not an opportunity to start over.
+Because, when you're handling your own legal issue for the first time, there are real consequences to getting it wrong.
+So, you don't get to learn by trial and error, and for that reason, you need to have a high degree of certainty that the advice you are following will lead you to the desired outcome--because if it does not, there is usually not an opportunity to start over.

 You need specific advice, on-demand, without having to wade through millions of "how to" articles.

-When the booked slot rolls around, the Veeto expert will then call your phone directly...so no automated phone systems, waiting on hold, or middlemen to contend with.
+How does it work?
+When the booked slot rolls around, the Veeto expert will call your phone directly...so no automated phone systems, waiting on hold, or middlemen to contend with.
 It's just you and a Veeto expert discussing your case for 10 minutes, and the goal of the call is for you to walk away with a full playbook you can use to resolve your case whether you decide to work with Veeto or not.

-Attorneys don't offer this kind of micro-consultation service for two reasons.
+Many attorneys don't offer this kind of micro-consultation service--for two reasons.